TallowCatch/USChina-TradeTensions-Volatility-2018-2020/README.md

 ## Overview

 This R project is designed to explore market volatility in the context of US-China trade tensions between 2018 and 2020.
-It provides a comprehensive analysis of technology stocks, highlighting how geopolitical events influenced market performance and volatility.
-The project is ideal for those interested in financial analysis, data science, and economic impacts of international relations.
+It provides a comprehensive analysis of 14 technology stocks, highlighting the geopolitical impact on market performance.

 ## Data Sources